How to prepare for lower interest rates

 By

-Many economists are predicting rate cuts as early as this year, so what moves can mortgage holders and savers make to prepare?
+Many economists are predicting rate cuts in early 2025, so what moves can mortgage holders and savers make to prepare?

 how to prepare for lower interest rates

-So after 13 rate hikes in the last two years, could there be a feint glimmer of lower interest rates somewhere on the horizon?
+So after 13 rate hikes in the last two and half years, could there be the feint glimmer of lower interest rates somewhere on the horizon?

 Read on for an overview of what some experts are forecasting on the rate cut front, as well as the action homeowners and savers might want to think about taking to prepare.